Maetis/qnx-sdp-projects/projects/camjam_edukit1/worksheet4/README.md

 ## C

-As there is no library provided in the Raspberry Pi 4 QNX 8.0 Quick Start Target Image to interact with the GPIO, we will interact with it through ```/dev/gpio```.
+Since the worksheet 3 we will use directly the GPIO registers.